utz82/scm2wiki/README.md

 #### [syntax] `(footax ARG1 ...)`

-A procedure signature at the start of a syntax comment is interpreted as the syntax' signature. scm2wiki does not auto-detect syntax signatures.
+A list expression at the start of a syntax comment is interpreted as the syntax' signature. scm2wiki does not auto-detect syntax signatures.